Making Maps with Cartopy

 • Use pcolor, noting that this is sometimes very slow;

-• Read in the 2D longitude/latitude coordinates from a file that we prepared earlier …
+• Read the unmasked 2D longitude/latitude coordinates from a premade netCDF file.

 So to demonstrate the last option here we first drop the masked coordinates drom our data array: